The Coaching Fellowship Program

 Part Two: 3 coaching sessions over 2 months

 NOTE: Typically such a coaching engagement costs between $5,000 and $7,000.
 Through the incredible generosity of our coaches, who offer their services completely pro-bono, we are proud to be able to offer fellowship places at this rate.
-Fellows’ donations go to The Coaching Fellowship’s operational costs, so as a 501 c 3 non-profit organization we may continue to support many more incredible young women leaders in the future.
+Fellows’ contribution go to The Coaching Fellowship’s operational costs, so as a 501 c 3 non-profit organization we may continue to support many more incredible young women leaders in the future.

 The Coaching Fellowship is open to any young woman leader based anywhere in the world, who is today transforming our world for the better.